DARPA-ASKEM/terarium-docs/docs/simulation/sensitivity-analysis.md

 ??? list "Customize the parameter comparison charts"

-    You can view the comparisons as scatterplots to either examine detailed relationships and outliers in your data or as heatmaps allows to visualize overall trends and patterns.
+    You can either view the comparisons as scatterplots to examine detailed relationships and outliers in your data or as heatmaps to visualize overall trends and patterns.

     1. Click <span class="sr-only" id="expand-icon-label">Expand</span> :fontawesome-solid-angles-left:{ title="Expand" aria-labelledby="expand-icon-label" } to expand the Output settings.
     2. In the Sensitivity analysis section, select **Scatter** or **Heatmap**.